redstone-finance/redstone-docs/docs/data-providers/running-oracle-node.md

 ### Node configuration

-Redstone oracle node should be configured usning environment variables.
+RedStone oracle node should be configured usning environment variables.
 You can configure them in any preferred way, e.g. using a local `.env` file.

 :::success Quick start configuration
 We've prepared a simple .env file and a bash script so you can quickly run your first oracle node.
 You can find them [here.](https://github.com/redstone-finance/redstone-oracles-monorepo/tree/main/packages/oracle-node/tools/quick-start)